15 Quality Metrics Every Project Manager Needs to Know

 Schedule Performance

-• Example: SPI is calculated by dividing the earned value of a project (i.e. the value of the work that has been completed) by the planned value of the project (i.e. the value of the work that was scheduled to be completed).
+- Example: SPI is calculated by dividing a project’s earned value (i.e., the value of the work that has been completed) by its planned value (i.e., the value of the work that was scheduled to be completed).

 Productivity Measures